edalongeville/pulumi_nextcloud/README.md

 ## Troubleshooting
 ### My Nextcloud DB reached the max size!
-The nextcloud Data and DB are stored on a 1GB EBS Volume.
+The nextcloud Data and DB are stored on an EBS Volume.
 If your database reached the maximum size:
 - In Pulumi.***STACK***.yaml, increase `nextcloud:volume_size_G`
 - Update the stack with `pulumi up`
 - ssh to your instance, and type as root: `xfs_growfs -d /mnt/ebs`